AdobeDocs/experience-manager-cloud-service.en/help/forms/standard-validation-error-mesages-adaptive-forms.md

 1. Create a folder named `js`.
 1. Navigate to the `[AEM Forms as a Cloud Service repository folder]/apps/[AEM Project Folder]/clientlibs/js` folder.
 1. Add a JavaScript file, for example `function.js`.
 The file comprises the code for custom error handler.
-Let's add the following code to the JavaScript file to display the response and headers, received from the REST Service Endpoint, in the browser console.
+Let's add the following code to the JavaScript file to display the response and headers, received from the REST service endpoint, in the browser console.

         ```javascript
         /**